habakke/habakke.github.io/gh-pages/rpi_iot_node.md

 # Software Image Configuration

-The IoT Pinode software image builds upon the standard Rasbian software image for Raspberry PI.
-To do a headless Raspberry PI install start by downloading the latest Rasbian Stretch lite software image from [Rasbian](https://downloads.raspberrypi.org/raspbian_lite_latest) and extract the downloaded .zip file.

-Write the extracted .img file to a SD card using [Etcher](https://etcher.io).
-Once Etcher has successfully written the image to the SD card reconnect the SD card.
+The IOT Pinode software image builds upon the standard Rasbian software image for Raspberry PI.
+To do a headless Raspberry PI install start by downloading Raspberry Pi Imager from [Rasbian](https://www.raspberrypi.org/downloads/) and install the application.
+Use the application to install Rasbian Lite onto the SD card.
+Once Raspberry Pi Imager has successfully written the image to the SD card reconnect the SD card.

 ## Enable SSH